Kudaes/Eclipse/README.md

 ## Hijack AC of a new process

 This first example is meant to give some guidelines on how to use AC hijack to load and run your DLL in a trusted process.
 In this case, `rdpclip.exe` (Windows 10 workstation) will be the selected process, although this methodology can be applied to almost any other process.
-First, we need to find a DLL that will be loaded by the process in a regular execution.
+First, we need to find a DLL that will be loaded in that process in a normal execution.
 For this, we can use [PE-bear](https://github.com/hasherezade/pe-bear) to inspect the IAT of the binary.

 ![rdpclip.exe IAT.](/images/pebear.PNG "rdpclip.exe IAT.")

 This inspection shows that `crypt32.dll` will be loaded at the process initialization, meaning this DLL is one of the multiple potential targets.
 Now, we need to know if any function of this DLL is being called during the normal execution of this process.
-For that, I use [ADPT](https://github.com/Kudaes/ADPT) ExportTracer, that will log in a file each function of this DLL that is called during the execution of the process.
+For that, I use [ADPT](https://github.com/Kudaes/ADPT) ExportTracer, that will log in a file each function of a particular DLL that is called during the execution of the process.
 The ExportTracer DLL can be created with the following command (check ADPT Readme file for further instructions about how to use the tool):

 	C:\Path\To\ADPT\Generator\target\release> generator.exe -m trace -p C:\Windows\System32\crypt32.dll -l C:\Temp\logfile.txt
 	C:\Path\To\ADPT\ExportTracer> cargo build --release